 AMERICA’S FIRST MILITARY ACTION in Korea took place long before 1950.
-The United States fought a brief naval campaign against the Korean Joseon Dynasty 79 years before the UN mission to defeat the communist north.
+In fact, the United States fought a brief naval campaign against the Korean Joseon Dynasty 79 years before the UN mission to defeat the communist north.

 On June 1, 1871, a fleet of five U.S. warships, 500 sailors and more than 100 marines arrived at Ganghwa Island, just off the Korean mainland.
 Their mission was to establish diplomatic and trade relations with the then isolationist nation as well as to find any trace of the missing U.S. merchant ship the SS General Sherman.

-Five years later, the Koreans were suspicious of this new fleet of vessels flying the Stars and Stripes.
+Five years later, an American fleet arrived in the waters off Korea.
 After initial contact with locals, the American naval vessels Colorado, Alaska, Palos, Monocacy, and Benicia steamed into the mouth of the Han River, an act the Koreans felt violated their sovereignty.
 In response, the fort on Ganghwa unleashed a 15-minute cannonade on the American ships.
 Despite its ferocity, the barrage caused only minor damage.

-Playing it safe, the Americans withdrew, but remained in Korean waters.
-The U.S. commander, Rear Admiral John Rodgers, gave the Koreans 10 days to apologize for the incident.
-After receiving no such satisfaction, Rodgers ordered a retaliatory assault on the island’s defenders.
+Playing it safe, the Americans withdrew to the Yellow Sea, but remained in Korean waters.
+The U.S. commander, Rear Admiral John Rodgers, gave the locals 10 days to apologize for the incident.
+After receiving no response, Rodgers ordered a retaliatory assault on the island’s defenders.

 The Americans remained in the area until July 3, hoping to return the prisoners in exchange for the chance to open trade and diplomatic relations.
 The Koreans refused all contact.

 Rodgers withdrew his fleet to China – their mission was a failure.
 It would be another five years before the Americans opened formal diplomatic relations with Korea.